-I also believe that there is much to explore in some non-technological fields such as arts (music, movies, etc.), sports and economics.
+I also believe that there is much to explore in some non-technological fields such as arts (movies, music, etc.), sports and economics.
 And of course all the niches within each of these areas.

 Collective intelligence communities allow an effectively knowledge management when you live on an information society.
 The dissemination of electronic devices such as smartphones and tablets increased the group of information junkies.
 In urban places and big cities of modern countries, is now unthinkable for an individual not to be connected 24 hours a day.